-- Keep your work area clean. - Do not use brooms to sweep.
+Keep your work area clean.

+- Lower the release of toxic materials by taking apart and sorting components as much as possible before shredding. - Do not use brooms to sweep.
 Wet mop or use a HEPA-filtered vacuum to keep dust levels down. - Don't eat or drink while handling e-waste.
 Wash your hands well with soap and water before eating, drinking, or using the restroom.
 Keep drinking water in a closed bottle. - Shower at the end of your shift to remove dust from your hair and body.
 (It's better to shower at work if you can.) - Change into clean clothes and shoes at work before you go home to avoid getting dust in your car or home. - Keep dirty work clothes and shoes separate from clean street clothes.
-If you don't have a storage locker, keep your dirty clothes and shoes in a plastic bag. - If CRT glass breaks, mist the broken glass with water to keep dust down and wet mop or HEPAvacuum the area.
+If you don't have a storage locker, keep your dirty clothes and shoes in a plastic bag. - If CRT glass breaks, mist the broken glass with water to keep dust down and wet mop or HEPA-vacuum the area.